usnistgov/NIST-Uncertainty-Machine/README.md

 # NIST Uncertainty Machine
 ![NIST](https://nccoe.nist.gov/sites/all/themes/custom/nccoe2x/asset/img/NIST_logo.svg)

-The NIST Uncertainty Machine https://uncertainty.nist.gov is a Webbased application to evaluate the measurement uncertainty associated with an output quantity defined by a measurement model of the form y = f (x1 , ... , xn
+The NIST Uncertainty Machine https://uncertainty.nist.gov is a Web-based application to evaluate the measurement uncertainty associated with an output quantity defined by a measurement model of the form y = f (x1 , ... , xn